-The document represents the Certification Practice Statement for certSIGN SSL EV CA Class 3 G2.
-The following OID 1.3.6.1.4.1.25017.1.1.6.1 is registered by CERTSIGN for inclusion in all SSL EV certificates:
+The document name is Certification Practice Statement certSIGN SSL EV CA Class 3 G2 for SSL EV Certificates.
+The following OID 1.3.6.1.4.1.25017.1.1.6.1 is registered by CERTSIGN for inclusion in all SSL EV certificates.